onvif/testspecs/README.md

 # ONVIF Test Specifications

-This repository is dedicated to the development of ONVIF client and device test specifications.

-Official test specifications are available at onvif.org:
+These are the official ONVIF test specifications that are also available at onvif.org:

 - [Client Test Specifications](https://www.onvif.org/profiles/conformance/client-test/)
 - [Device Test Specifications](https://www.onvif.org/profiles/conformance/device-test-2/)

-## ONVIF Discussion Forum
+## ONVIF Testing Discussion Forum

-With the closure of the ONVIF Member Forum, this repository's [discussion tab](https://github.com/onvif/testspecs/discussions) is available as a replacement.
-Questions regarding the test specifications and the ONVIF test tool (available to ONVIF Members) should be asked there.
+Questions regarding the ONVIF Test Specifications and the ONVIF test tool (available to ONVIF Members) can be asked in the [Discussions tab] (https://github.com/onvif/testspecs/discussions).

+Questions regarding the ONVIF Network Interface Specifications should be asked in the [Specs Discussions tab] (https://github.com/onvif/testspecs/discussions)

-General questions regarding ONVIF stack implementation aspects may also be discussed at Stack Overflow, using the [ONVIF tag](https://stackoverflow.com/questions/tagged/onvif)
+General questions regarding ONVIF stack implementation aspects may also be discussed at Stack Overflow, using the [ONVIF tag](https://stackoverflow.com/questions/tagged/onvif).